 That’s my revelation: games can do that.
 They can do whatever they like, of course they can.
 Of course they can!

 It leaves me standing at the top of a pile of crap romance that people have been trying to sell to modern, intelligent women for years yelling “Yo stupids, we don’t have to play your game anymore!
 It’s possible to tell the story of two intelligent, reasonable, awesome people who love and respect each other without any of your adolescent angsty bullshit.”

-It was there, standing on my pile of crap, shouting at the romantic narrative establishment, that I realized what I wanted out of Mass Effect, what I wanted and almost got.
+It was there, standing on my pile, shouting at the romantic narrative establishment, that I realized what I wanted out of Mass Effect, what I wanted and almost got.
 I’m not looking for Mass Effect to mirror the Odyssey.
 I’m not lookin’ to be the hero with a thousand faces.
 I’m sure as hell not looking for another self-sacrificial messiah figure.